openebs-archive/openebs-docs/docs/ugndm.md

 <hr>

 <h3><a class="anchor" aria-hidden="true" id="Include-filters"></a>Include filters</h3>

 To include only selected disks for provisioning, update the operator YAML file with the required blockdevices under NDM configuration section so that only these blockdevice will be taken for the creation of blockdevice CR.
 Add the blockdevice path in the following configuration for specifying particular disks.
-This configuration is added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.
+This configuration must be added in `openebs-ndm-config` under `Configmap` in `openebs-operator.yaml`.

 This change must be done in the `openebs-operator.yaml` file that you have downloaded before OpenEBS installation.
+If the change is performed after the OpenEBS installation, then user must restart corresponding NDM DaemonSet pods to update the NDM configuration.

 ```
 filterconfigs: